High School Highly Gifted Program at West High

 We are committed to providing each student with an academic plan that meets her/his unique needs and strengths.
-In ninth and 10th grades, students must be enrolled in six classes.
-In ninth grade the HG program will cluster students in Highly Gifted English, Highly Gifted Biology, and Highly Gifted Social Studies and schedule individually in Math, World Languages and electives based on ability and past achievement.
-In 10th grade, the HG program will cluster students in Highly Gifted English and upon recommendation, place students in Honors or AP level Social Studies.
+In 9th and 10th grades, students must be enrolled in six classes.
+In 9th grade, the HG program will cluster students in Highly Gifted English, Highly Gifted Biology, and Highly Gifted Social Studies and schedule individually in Math, World Languages and electives based on past achievement & ability.
+In 10th grade, the HG program will cluster students in Highly Gifted English, and upon recommendation, place students in Honors or AP level Social Studies.
 The counselor will work with students on their high school plan and conduct annual SLP meetings.

-In 11th and 12 grades, students may select from a variety of Advanced Placement (AP) classes as well as choose to pursue the International Baccalaureate (IB) Diploma Program.
-Two year individual plans are developed with each student with specific guidance provided in the areas of college planning.
+In Grades 11 & 12, students may select from a variety of Advanced Placement (AP) classes as well as choose to pursue the International Baccalaureate (IB) Diploma Program.
+Two-year individual plans are developed with each student with specific guidance provided in the areas of college planning.

 Credit-by-choice options may include: correspondence study, credit by examination, community service/field study and independent study.
 Completion of college course work and early admissions college programs are also options under credit-by-choice.
-Students admitted in the Highly Gifted program, must maintain a 2.5 GPA in core classes to remain in the program.
+Students admitted into the Highly Gifted Program must maintain a 2.5 GPA in core classes to remain in the program.

-Students must score at the 98th percentile or above on tests evaluating cognitive ability and academic achievement and a minimum GPA of 3.5 for 2 of 3 semesters at middle school with no D's or F's.
+Students must score at the 98th percentile or above on tests evaluating cognitive ability and academic achievement.
+A minimum GPA of 3.5 for 2 of 3 semesters at middle school with no D's or F's is also required.
 The achievement score must be current within two years of entering high school.
 Students must also demonstrate a high level of competency and potential as measured by written work, transcript/GPA, teacher recommendations and interview.